rigetti/pyquil/docs/source/advanced_usage.rst

 :py:class:`~pyquil.api.QCSClientConfiguration` instructs pyQuil on how to connect with the components needed to compile and run programs (quilc, QVMs, and QCS).
-Any APIs that take a configuration object as input (e.g. :func:`get_qc()`) typically do so optionally, so that a default configuration can be loaded for you if one is not provided.
+Any APIs that take a configuration object as input (e.g. :py:func:`~pyquil.get_qc()`) typically do so optionally, so that a default configuration can be loaded for you if one is not provided.
 You can override this default configuration by either instantiating your own :py:class:`~pyquil.api.QCSClientConfiguration` object and providing it as input to the function in question, or by setting the ``QCS_SETTINGS_FILE_PATH`` and/or ``QCS_SECRETS_FILE_PATH`` environment variables to have pyQuil load its settings and secrets from specific locations.
 By default, configuration will be loaded from